jamesjsewell/mongodb_setup/README.md

 module.exports = {
   admin_password: 'your mongodb cluster password '
 }
+-
-if you chose to use Mongodb Atlas, I have chosen to work that way, i just decided to keep the admin file out of my source code for obvious reasons
+to it if you chose to use Mongodb Atlas, I have chosen to work that way, i just decided to keep the admin file out of my source code for obvious reasons